maham0612/Final-Project/README.md

 ### Steps:

 1. **Initialize Terraform**:
-   In local environment, navigate to the directory with the Terraform configuration file and run:
+   In your local environment, navigate to the directory with the Terraform configuration file and run:

    ```bash
    terraform init